dylanell/sentence-2-vec/README.md

  , row one of the example `csv` file above would yield a tokenized question example as `['question', 'one', '?']`.
 It is important to note that if the question of row one was `question one?`, the tokenization in this project
-    would yield `['question', 'one?']`, therefore punctuation must be pre -processed as separate words and separated by a 'space' character prior to generating the `csv` datafile for this project.
+    would yield `['question', 'one?']`, therefore punctuation must be pre-processed as separate words and separated by a 'space' character prior to generating the `csv` datafile for this project.

  ### Training: